nimakarimipour/WALAWiki/Getting-Started.md

 -   If you would like to use WALA as a plugin within Eclipse, you should take a look at [our Eclipse integration incubator project](/GettingStarted:wala.eclipse "wikilink").

-### Dynamic Load-time Instrumentation Library for Java ([Dila](http://wala.sourceforge.net/wiki/index.php/GettingStarted:wala.dila))
+### Dynamic Load-time Instrumentation Library for Java Dila

 -   Dila uses customized class loading for instrumenting the byte code of a program before it is executed.
-During the execution of an instrumented program dynamic program representations, such as call graphs, are created, which can be used for various program analyses.
-[Getting started with Dila.](http://wala.sourceforge.net/wiki/index.php/GettingStarted:wala.dila)
+During the execution of an instrumented program dynamic program representations, such as call graphs, are created, which can be used for various program analyses. [[Getting started with Dila]].